Anix003/Project-AI/SETUP_GUIDE.md

-# ComplainHub - Complete Setup Guide
+# Civic-AI - Complete Setup Guide

 ## 🚀 Quick Start Guide

-Follow these steps to get your ComplainHub platform up and running!
+Follow these steps to get your Civic-AI platform up and running!

 ## Prerequisites